-The following blog is by David Foster, Executive Director of the BlueGreen Alliance.
+The following blog is by Will Adams, legislative intern for the BlueGreen Alliance.

 Earlier this month, hundreds of people around the country participated in the 12th annual National Healthy Schools Day to raise awareness about the need for clean and healthy learning environments for our children.
 The resounding “call to action” that linked participants together was support for Indoor Air and Environmental Quality programs that could be implemented in schools across the nation.
 This effort comes in the face of a growing trend we can't ignore: asthma and other respiratory conditions are some of the leading causes of missed school days for America's children, and these illnesses are only being made worse by deteriorating air quality due to climate change.

 This year, in 40 Healthy Schools Day events all over the country, school officials, teachers, students, facilities staff, communities and NGOs were encouraged to bring their voices together to raise awareness about the growing issue of our nation’s failing school infrastructure and its effects on children and school personnel.

 According to the American Society of Civil Engineers, American infrastructure received an overall “D+” in 2013 and an even lower “D” specifically for schools.
 As our school facilities continue to age and fall further into disrepair, we will be faced with ever-increasing health and safety risks for the 20 percent of Americans who spend their days in a school facility.